bueti/bocker/README.md

 - [x] Create application object
 - [x] use MkdirTemp
+- [ ] Create Makefile
+- [ ] Create a better README
 - [ ] Make it work with psql in a Docker container
-- [ ] Create Makefile
-- [ ] Update README
 - [ ] I really should learn how to write tests..
+- [ ] How about using the Docker SDK instead of exec.command?